benjholla/BrewLog/_posts/2014-10-4-belgian-tripel.md

 Tasted again 3 months after bottling and the beer got much better.
 The orange scaled back a lot, but still has a light citrus fresh aftertaste now.
 The first sips are sweet to nose (notes of vanilla even) and the first taste is almost creamy but quickly blends back to a Belgian.
 Overall the heavier tastes from earlier have lightened up and it has become very drinkable.

 At around 6 months this beer got very good!
 Probably one of my favorites so far.

+**Update:** Found 3 bottles of these in August 2016 (almost 2 years later) and enjoying it a lot.
+Still has prominent orange peel notes, a very crisp and refreshing mouth feel.
+Has an almost sweet finish.